-The persons named in the Instrument of Proxy will vote or withhold from voting the Common Shares represented thereby in accordance with your instructions on any ballot that may be called for.
-If you specify a choice with respect to any matter to be acted upon, your Common Shares will be voted accordingly.
+The persons named in the Instrument of Proxy will vote or withhold from voting the Common Shares represented thereby in accordance with a Shareholder's instructions on any ballot that may be called for.
+If a Shareholder specifies a choice with respect to any matter to be acted upon, a Shareholder's Common Shares will be voted accordingly.
 The Instrument of Proxy confers discretionary authority on persons named therein with respect to:

-- (a) each matter or group of matters identified therein for which a choice is not specified, other than the appointment of an auditor and the election of directors; - (b) any amendment to or variation of any matter identified therein; and - (c) any other matter that properly comes before the Meeting.
+- (a) each matter or group of matters identified therein for which a choice is not specified, other than the appointment of an auditor and the election of directors; and - (b) any amendment to or variation of any matter identified therein.